absurdly42/absurdly42/README.md

 - 👋 Hi, I’m @absurdly42
-- 👀 I’m interested in numbers, nature and future
+- 👀 I’m interested in math, nature and calisthenics
 - 🌱 I’m currently learning Go, English
 - 💞️ I’m looking to collaborate with people who can teach something
-- 📫 How to reach me
+- 📫 How to reach me? tg:@absurdly42

 <!---
 absurdly42/absurdly42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.